learn-co-curriculum/dsc-mle/README.md

 So here we see that the **independence assumption** allows us to simplify the complex likelihood term into ten simpler factors that can be shown through a general notation in the last equation.

-The independence assumption allows simplification the likelihood term considerably but we still don’t have theta_11 in the equation.
+The independence assumption allows simplification of the likelihood term but we still don’t have theta_11 in the equation.

 There is another assumption we can introduce, based on the fact that the coin does not change significantly after each flip i.e.: